-This Mickey Mouse 1st birthday cake was decorated for a sweet customer of mine.
+I decorated this Mickey Mouse 1st birthday cake for a sweet customer.
 She is a close friend of my sister.
 She was also among my first customers when I first started cake decorating.
 Most of the cakes she ordered from me were for her children.
 The reason I particularly enjoy decorating for her is that is really appreciates my work.
 And that really makes me going.

 Mickey Mouse 1st Birthday Cake

 The design of the 1st birthday cake was as provided by the customer.
 When I traced back on the internet, I found it to be originating from www.lilmisscakes.com.
-So the credit definitely goes to Lil’ Miss Cakes.
+So the credit definitely goes to Lil’ Miss Cakes for this awesome design.

 In decorating this Mickey Mouse 1st birthday cake, I made slight tweaks to the design, especially the birthday boy’s name.
 I did not have the Mickey Mouse font cutters that were used for the birthday boy’s name in the original design.
 So proposed to use one of my existing ones to which my customer happily agreed.

 How to Make Mickey Mouse 1st Birthday Cake